Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Illithilich.md

     \ a lair action to cause one of the following magical effects; the illithilich\
     \ can't use the same effect two rounds in a row:"
   "name": ""
-- "desc": "- The illithilich rolls a dice: d8|avg (d8) and regains a spell slot\
+- "desc": "- The illithilich rolls a dice: d8|avg|noform (d8) and regains a spell\
-    \ of that level or lower.
-If it has no spent spell slots of that level or lower,\
+    \ slot of that level or lower.
+If it has no spent spell slots of that level or\
-    \ nothing happens.  \n- The illithilich targets one creature it can see within\
+    \ lower, nothing happens.  \n- The illithilich targets one creature it can see\
-    \ 30 feet of it.
-A crackling cord of negative energy tethers the illithilich to\
+    \ within 30 feet of it.
+A crackling cord of negative energy tethers the illithilich\
-    \ the target.
-Whenever the illithilich takes damage, the target must make a DC\
+    \ to the target.
+Whenever the illithilich takes damage, the target must make a\
-    \ 18 Constitution saving throw.
-On a failed save, the illithilich takes half the\
+    \ DC 18 Constitution saving throw.
+On a failed save, the illithilich takes half\
-    \ damage (rounded down), and the target takes the remaining damage.
+    \ the damage (rounded down), and the target takes the remaining damage.
 This tether\
     \ lasts until initiative count 20 on the next round or until the illithilich or\
     \ the target is no longer in the illithilich's lair.  \n- The illithilich calls\
     \ forth the spirits of creatures that died in its lair.
 These apparitions materialize\
     \ and attack one creature that the illithilich can see within 60 feet of it.
 The\
-    \ target must succeed on a DC 18 Constitution saving throw, taking dice: 15d6|avg\
+    \ target must succeed on a DC 18 Constitution saving throw, taking dice:15d6|text(52)\
     \ (15d6) necrotic damage on a failed save, or half as much damage on a success.\
     \ The apparitions then disappear.  "
   "name": ""